 When’s the best time to go to Cambodia?

-The cooler drier period (by Southeast Asian standard) is usually end October to March but there are many advantages to visiting throughout the year.
+The cooler, drier period (by Southeast Asian standard) is during the months of October to February but there are many advantages to visiting throughout the year.

 Why should I visit Cambodia between April and September?